cpowell720/thenewsprint.co/_posts/2015-01-20-on-the-roofs-but-also-on-the-ground-and-in-the-desert.markdown

 ---
 layout: post
-title: On the Roofs, but Also on the Ground and in the Desert
+title: On the Roofs, but Also on the Ground, and in the Desert
 date: 2015-01-20 15:00
 link: http://ontheroofs.com/chicago-california/
 ---